Internal Wall Insulation

 Insulated Plasterboard on Battens

 One of the simplest and most cost-effective forms of internal wall insulation is insulated plasterboard.
 This can either be glued to the wall (known as the “dot and dab” method) or mechanically fixed (screwed) onto a grid of timber battens as described here.
-Neither method is suitable where there is active damp penetration through the wall, but mechanical fixing is more tolerant to small amounts of moisture, making it more suitable for single-leaf brickwork which is more prone to damp than cavity walls.
+Neither method is suitable where there is active damp penetration through the wall, but mechanical fixing is more tolerant to small amounts of moisture, making it suitable for single-leaf brickwork which is more prone to damp than cavity walls.
 However, if you can’t guarantee that the wall is completely dry then you may be better off with a vapour-open insulation system such as wool between battens.

 There are several suitable products for this method including Kingspan Kooltherm K118 and Celotex PL4060.
 The instructions below are generic and should be suitable for most types, but be sure to review the manufacturer’s documentation to confirm the required thickness and suggested installation details.